isc-projects/bind9/doc/notes/notes-current.rst

   significantly more quickly than before, until the configured ``max-cache-size`` limit was reached.
 This has been fixed. :gl:`#4596`

+- Using :option:`rndc flush` inadvertently caused cache cleaning to become less effective.
+This could ultimately lead to the configured ``max-cache-size`` limit being exceeded and has now been fixed.
+  :gl:`#4621`

 Known Issues
 ~~~~~~~~~~~~